-Alumna Jeannette Brown (chemistry) has written her second book, African American Women Chemists in the Modern Era, which features 18 leaders and their paths to success.
+Alumna Jeannette Brown (chemistry) has written her second book, African American Women Chemists in the Modern Era.

 Assistant professors Wei-Kuo Chen (mathematics), Lindsay Glesener (physics and astronomy), Lauren Linderman (civil, environmental, and geoengineering), Soheil Mohajer (electrical and computer engineering), and Cara Santelli (earth sciences) received CAREER awards from the National Science Foundation’s Faculty Early Career Development (CAREER) Program.